UedaTakeyuki/nsaftclp/README.md

-# nsaftclp
+# Next steps after finishing the C language primer
-Next steps after finishing the C language primer
+Pearls of stuff to make a modern & catchy application in C language.

 ## Contents
 - [Preface](contents/Preface)